 The Alamance Community Bail Fund, established in Fall 2019, is centered on the belief that everybody should be presumed innocent until proven guilty, no matter how much money they have.
 Under the current system of bail, you can be released pre-trial if you are rich.
 If you do not have the funds, you will remain in jail until your case is resolved, which can be months, if not years of waiting.
 This reality can result in mental health crises, lost jobs and income, and, in some cases, loss of the custody of children.

 Alamance County’s poverty rate is higher than the North Carolina state average.
-Down Home and our members are organizing against discriminatory pretrial incarceration based on income and believe people are more likely to win cases when fighting from a place of freedom.
-Please contribute to help sustain the Alamance Community Bail Fund.
-No one should be in jail just because they are poor.
+It’s one of the reasons that Down Home and our members organize against discriminatory pretrial incarceration based on income.
+Folks are more likely to win cases when they’re fighting from a place of freedom — that’s the driver behind our bail fund.

 Applicants who seek support from the Alamance Community Bail Fund must meet the following conditions:

 You can get in touch with us directly at our Bail Fund Hotline by calling or texting (336)-684-2383